-Satisfied the youth had learned something, Legolas began to sing.
-And so they rode on, intending to enjoy the late afternoon ride despite their sore aching bodies.
+Satisfied Estel had learned something, Legolas began to sing.
+They would at least enjoy the final half of their ride despite their sore aching bodies.

-Sneaking carefully through the halls, Legolas and Estel made their way to Estel's room.
-There they would tend to each others multiple wounds before making themselves presentable for dinner.
-Upon reaching the room Estel lay down on his bed and Legolas simply sprawled on the rug.
+Sneaking through the halls, they made their way to Estel's room, where they planned to tend to each others hurts before making themselves presentable for dinner.
+But upon reaching the room, Estel lay down on his bed and Legolas simply sprawled on the rug.

 "After all we have been through today, what piece of 'elvish wisdom' do you have now, Legolas?"
-Estel painfully stretched, then looked at the elf expectantly.
+Estel asked, then groaned as he moved his wrist.

-Legolas, for the first time that day, looked puzzled.
-How to sum up the day they had had with a final proverb, something profound.
-The elf pondered a moment, then grinned.
+Legolas, for the first time that day, felt puzzled.
+How to sum up the day they had had with a final proverb, something profound?
+He pondered a moment, then grinned.

 " 'Wait until it is night before saying it has been a fine day'?"

-Bright grey and blue-grey eyes turned sharply to the now open doorway and two faces grimaced at being caught in such a state.
-The Lord before them simply pointed down the hall and said, "Healing rooms…now…both of you."
+Bright grey and blue-grey eyes turned sharply to the now open doorway, and two faces grimaced at being caught in such a state.
+Elrond simply pointed down the hall and said, "Healing rooms.
+Now.
+Both of you."

-"I believe you two should spend some time in the library going over some of the old proverbs.
+"I believe you two should spend some time in the library, studying the proverbs as I suggested.
 You both obviously have failed to grasp such wisdom!
-It is time you learn that 'He that seeks trouble never misses'."
+It is time you both learn that 'He that seeks trouble never misses'."

-The prince and the young man looked at each other in disbelief, before continuing on towards the healing rooms, oblivious to anything else the Lord of Imladris said.
+Legolas and Estel turned a look of disbelief at each other, before continuing on towards the healing rooms, clearly oblivious to anything else Elrond said.

-Elrond smiled and shook his head, foreseeing a great friendship that would overcome all obstacles in the years to come, indeed, one that would change Middle Earth forever.
+Elrond smiled and shook his head, foreseeing a great friendship that would overcome all obstacles in the years to come, indeed, a friendship that would change the world.
 As he followed the troublesome pair, arms around the other as they hobbled down the hall, he spoke once more in only a whisper.